-Please join the conference from the unique link that will be sent to you from Zoom.
-Please do not share this link with anyone, as only one person per link will be admitted, and you will not be allowed to attend if someone else uses your link.Click for more information on 'JOIN US ON ZOOM'
+Please join the conference from the unique link that will be sent to you from Zoom on Thursday morning and again on Friday morning, an hour before the conference starts.
+Please do not share this link with anyone, as only one person per link will be admitted, and you will not be allowed to attend […]Click for more information on 'JOIN US ON ZOOM'

 Somatics and vagal toning are two known ways of reducing anxiety and regulating the nervous system.
 Somatics is, very basically, gentle movement and/or intentional bodily engagement, while vagal toning refers to the act of stimulating the vagus nerve, the 10th cranial nerve and a fundamental component of the parasympathetic branch of the autonomic nervous system. […]Click for more information on 'Kinky Somatics and the Diverse Bodymind'

 Somatic sexology is not a new concept to sexology (sex education & sex therapy), but often seen as fringe because it teaches client’s how to improve their mind-body connection (experience-focus) which is unlike traditional sex therapy’s sensate focus (i.e. outcome/orgasm-focus).
 Like many other helping professions, sexology must undergo a transformation to disrupt and de-center dominant […]Click for more information on 'Healing The Erotic Self: Somatic Sex Therapy'